Branching process: Mathematical formulation

 with S_{0} = 1.
 To gain some intuition for this formulation, imagine a walk where the goal is to visit every node, but every time a previously unvisited node is visited, additional nodes are revealed that must also be visited.
 Let S_{i} represent the number of revealed but unvisited nodes in period i, and let X_{i} represent the number of new nodes that are revealed when node i is visited.
 Then in each period, the number of revealed but unvisited nodes equals the number of such nodes in the previous period, plus the new nodes that are revealed when visiting a node, minus the node that is visited.
 The process ends once all revealed nodes have been visited.

 Continuous-time branching processes

-For discrete-time branching processes, the "branching time" is fixed to be 1 for all individuals.
-For continuous-time branching processes, each individual waits for a random time (which is a continuous random variable), and then divides according to the given distribution.
+In continuous-time branching processes, each individual waits for a random time (which is a continuous random variable), and then divides according to the given distribution.
 The waiting time for different individuals are independent, and are independent with the number of children.
-In general, the waiting time is an exponential variable with parameter λ for all individuals, so that the process is Markovian.
+In Markov processes, the waiting time is an exponential random variable.